An Operational Approach to Information Leakage via Generalized Gain Functions: Introduction

 We extend the aforementioned line of work by focusing on arbitrary \emph{gain functions} $g:[0,1]\rightarrow [0,\infty)$ applied to the probability of correctness (see Fig.~\ref{Figure-gain}).
-In particular, we define \emph{maximal $g$-leakage} as the maximal logarithmic increase in the gain (applied to the probability of correctness) of an adversary and study its properties for arbitrary $g$.
-Further, we introduce and study variants of maximal $g$-leakage depending on the type of the adversary by developing a new variational characterization for R\'{e}nyi divergence of order $\infty$~\cite{renyi1961measures}.
+In particular, we define \emph{maximal $g$-leakage} as the maximal logarithmic increase in the gain (applied to the probability of correctness) of an adversary and study its properties for arbitrary $g$. {We also consider \emph{maximal $g$-leakage under multiple guesses} where the adversary is allowed to make multiple guesses.} Further, we introduce and study variants of maximal $g$-leakage depending on the type of adversary by developing a new variational characterization for R\'{e}nyi divergence of order $\infty$~\cite{renyi1961measures}.
 A variational characterization for a divergence transforms its definition into an optimization problem.
 Variational characterizations for R\'{e}nyi divergences of order $\alpha\in\mathbb{R}\setminus\{0\}$~\cite{renyi1961measures} are studied in the literature~\cite{Shayevitz11,VanH14,Sason16,Anantharam,BirrellDKRW21}.
 We also study information leakage when the adversary is allowed to make multiple attempts to guess the randomized function of interest by focusing on a specific gain function related to the $\alpha$-loss~\cite{arimoto1971information,LiaoKS20,SypherdDSK19,Liaoetal} interpolating log-loss ($\alpha=1$) and (soft) $0$-$1$ loss ($\alpha=\infty$).